 Traditional or Folk, you can term them in any of the names.
 The paintings of India are a testimony of the country's rich heritage and culture.
-The ideas depicted in the paintings are being carried forward from one generation to another, proclaiming the ancient beliefs, customs and habitat prevailing during those times.
+The ideas depicted in the paintings are being carried forward from one generation to another, proclaiming the ancient beliefs, customs, and habitat prevailing during those times.
 The point that amazes me the most is the artistic skill and talent of the craftsmen and artisans.
-In the absence of modern technologies or provisions, they knew how to leverage natural dyes and colours, organically curating such masterpieces.
-As a tribute to those wonderful artists and painters, I would like to share with my readers 7 traditional paintings of India, that truly speak about the country's ancient glory.
+They knew how to leverage natural dyes and colors in the absence of modern technologies or provisions, organically curating such masterpieces.
+As a tribute to those wonderful artists and painters, I would like to share 7 traditional paintings of India with my readers that truly speak about the country's ancient glory.

 Historians have discovered the origin of the Warli paintings way back to the 10th century.
 It is also one of the oldest traditional paintings of India, specifically belonging to the state of Maharashtra (Western India).
-The paintings portray the lives and habitat of the Warli tribe who held on to the folk culture of ancient India even in the modern era of civilisation.
+The paintings portray the lives and habitat of the Warli tribe who held on to the folk culture of ancient India even in the modern era of civilization.
 The tribal people used the art form to decorate the walls of their houses.
 The art form was majorly created by the womenfolk of Warli.
 The patterns are all geometric in shape, mainly depicting the life of human beings.
 The base was created by cow dung or mud for imparting the brown texture.
-The white designs were made using rice paste, using pin, needle etc. Nowadays, artists add colours to it and even paint them in papers and clothes.
+The white designs were made using rice paste, using a pin, a needle, etc. Nowadays, artists add colors to it and even paint them on paper and clothes.

-Pattachitra is a word in the Sanskrit language, comprising of two words – Patta meaning cloth and Chitra meaning picture.
+Pattachitra is a word in the Sanskrit language, which comprises Patta meaning cloth and Chitra meaning picture.
 The origin of the painting dates back to the 12th century, prevalent in the state of Odisha (eastern India).
 The artists and the craftsmen skilled in designing the Pattachitra paintings reside in a village called Raghurajpur.
-From generations, the families in the village have been involved in paintings, carving toys, stones and many more.
+For generations, the families in the village have been involved in paintings, carving toys, stones, and many more.
 The cloth used for the paintings is fine and is coated with white stone powder and glue, made out of the seeds of tamarind.
-The colours are all made from natural ingredients, the key one being the gum from a tree called Kaitha.
-The theme of the paintings mostly revolved around the life of Lord Jagannath (the incarnation of Lord Krishna of the Hindu mythology).
+The colors are all made from natural ingredients, the key one being the gum from a tree called Kaitha.
+The theme of the paintings mostly revolved around the life of Lord Jagannath (the incarnation of Lord Krishna of Hindu mythology).

 Kalamkari is a Persian word, split into Kalam meaning pen and Kari meaning craftsmanship.
 It is one of the ancient traditional paintings of India, dating back to 3000 BC.
 The traces of the paintings have been discovered in the sites of Mohenjo-Daro.
-The process of creating the paintings is a tedious process, comprising of 23 steps staring from dyeing, hand painting, starching, cleaning and rest of the procedures.
+The process of creating the paintings is tedious, comprising of 23 steps starting from dyeing, hand painting, starching, cleaning, and the rest of the procedures.
 Pictures of animals and birds and the Hindu mythological characters from the epics Mahabharata and Ramayana are the main themes of the art form.
-Mustard, pomegranate, indigo, jaggery, turmeric etc are used for the natural dyes.
+Mustard, pomegranate, indigo, jaggery, turmeric, etc are used for the natural dyes.
 The art form is mainly prevalent in the state of Andhra Pradesh (southern India).

-Kalighat paintings or Bengali Paat instils within me a sense of pride as it belongs to the place where I was born, the state of West Bengal (eastern India).
-The art form has earned such a name due to its evolution near the holy temple of Kalighat in Kolkata, the capital city of West Bengal.
+Kalighat paintings or Bengali Paat instills within me a sense of pride as it belongs to the place where I was born, the state of west bengal (eastern India).
+The art form has earned such a name due to its evolution near the holy temple of Kalighat in kolkata, the capital city of West Bengal.
 The images of Goddess Durga and Goddess Lakshmi and the scenes from the two Hindu mythology epics Ramayana and Mahabharata form the theme of the paintings.
 The legendary artist and painter Jamini Roy was extensively influenced by the Kalighat paintings.
 The ingredients of the paintings were made at home using natural dyes.

 The other traditional paintings of India that are prominent are miniature paintings, Phad and the Gond.